-In section 2.2, based on stubborn collectivity and uniqueness effects, I showed that singularmarked questions and numeral-modified questions do not admit answers naming Boolean conjunctions.
-I further concluded in section 4 that these questions do not have higherorder readings and explained this distributional constraint.
+In Sect.
+2.2, based on stubborn collectivity and uniqueness effects, I showed that singularmarked questions and numeral-modified questions do not admit answers naming Boolean conjunctions.
+I further concluded in Sect.
+4 that these questions do not have higher-order readings and explained this distributional constraint.
 The explanation attributed the unavailability of higher-order readings to that applying the H-shifter yields semantic consequences that conflict with the atomicity requirement of singular nouns and the cardinality requirement of numerals.

-Surprisingly, in responding to a \Box -question where the wH-phrase is singular-marked or numeral-modified, narrow scope disjunctions are not as bad as conjunctions.
-This contrast is seen clearly in (51) and marginally in (52).19
+Surprisingly, I find that narrow scope disjunctions are not as bad as conjunctions when used as direct answers to a singular-marked or numeral-modified \Box -question.
+This contrast is seen clearly in (51) and marginally in (52).22

-- (51) I know which book John has to read, - a. # ...
-Book A and Book B. - b. ? ...
-Book A or Book B. - (52) I know which two books John has to read ... - a. ?? ... the two French books and the two Russian books. - b. ? ... the two French books or the two Russian books. $(\# or \gg \Box, ?\Box \gg or)$
+- (51) I know which book John has to read,

+- a. # ...
+Book A and Book B.

+- b. ? ...
+Book A or Book B.